 The \textbf{synthetic dataset} we created comprises two superimposed Gaussian functions, whose ground truth normals are computed analytically.
 The reflectance of the surface was set as a piecewise-linear function.
 We rendered $N = 5$ normal and reflectance maps of this surface, using the camera parameters of the first five views of the Buddha dataset from DiLiGenT-MV~\citep{LiZWSDT20}.
 Example normal and reflectance maps for two viewpoints are shown in Figure~\ref{fig:synthetic_data}.
 This dataset allows us to evaluate surface reconstruction accuracy (in terms of mean depth error over the reference view) under known, ideal conditions (no noise, perfect normal/reflectance estimates) and to study the effect of controlled noise.

-\textbf{Single-objective validation} is first considered, by comparing our results against a more straightforward solution combining a reflectance discrepancy loss $\mathcal{L}_{\text{photo}}$ and a geometric one $\mathcal{L}_{\text{geom}}$, through a weighting hyperparameter \( \mu \):
+\textbf{Single-objective validation} is first considered, by comparing our results against a more straightforward solution combining a geometric loss $\mathcal{L}_{\text{geom}}$ and a reflectance discrepancy one $\mathcal{L}_{\text{photo}}$, through a weighting hyperparameter \( \mu \):

 Therein, tuning \( \mu \) is often difficult, since its optimal value depends on the noise level.
-By unifying geometric and photometric cues into a single, parameter-free objective, the proposed re-parametrization circumvents this issue.
+By unifying geometric and photometric cues into a single, parameter-free objective, the proposed re-parametrisation circumvents this issue.

-Figure~\ref{fig:reparam_vs_combined_loss} compares the mean depth error obtained using both approaches, in the presence of a fixed amount of additive Gaussian noise on the reflectance values (standard deviation: $1\%$ of the maximum reflectance value) and an increasing one on the normals.
-To focus the evaluation on the re-parametrization, the same slanted patch approximation was adopted in both cases.
+Figure~\ref{fig:reparam_vs_combined_loss} compares the mean depth error obtained using both approaches, in the presence of an increasing amount of additive Gaussian noise on the orientation of the normals and a fixed one on the reflectance values (standard deviation: $1\%$ of the maximum reflectance value).
+To focus the evaluation on the re-parametrisation, the same slanted patch approximation was adopted in both cases.
 While the optimal value of \( \mu \) depends on the noise level, our hyperparameter-free approach always represents a reasonable compromise in performance, regardless of the noise level.

-\textbf{Surface sweeping validation} is then be assessed, by comparing the various patch geometry approximations.
-To focus only on the sweeping method, this time we considered only our single-objective loss, and noise was added only to normals, not reflectance.
+To focus solely on the evaluation and comparison of sweeping methods, this time we considered only our single-objective loss, and noise was added only to normals, not to reflectance.
 To also compare patch-based MVS methods against more modern frameworks, we included in the comparison our previous implementation of RNb-NeuS~\citep{brument24rnbneus}, based on volumetric rendering.
 The results are presented in Figure~\ref{fig:depth_error_vs_noise}.

 In the ideal, noiseless scenario, our proposed surface sweeping method leveraging normal integration achieves an essentially exact 3D reconstruction, demonstrating its capacity to eliminate the errors due to low-order patch geometry approximation.
 Such errors are indeed clearly visible on the first-order approximation (purple curve), and even more on the zero-order one (dark blue curve).
-The volumetric rendering approach (orange curve), on the other hand, presents a small, but non-null error, potentially stemming from inherent approximations within its neural implicit representation and volume rendering process which may include local planarity assumptions~\citep{wang21neus,zhang2023towards}.